ai-cfia/dev-rel-docs/handling-exception-training.md

 #### Document

-It is considered best practice to list and document all the exceptions your code can raise with a brief description and how the users can handle them.
+It is considered best practice to list and document all the exceptions your code can raise with a brief description of how the users can handle them.

 ## Python: Gérer et soulever des exceptions